hapax/hapax.github.io/assets/rego.md

 ```

 Incidentally, this shows that "spoof" is the equal shortest word.
-In general, to find the shortest word, we can do two passes through
+In general, we can find the shortest word with `regshort(str)`.
+It does two passes through
 the whole list: one to find the minimum length, and a second to pluck
 out all the words of that length.